 Whatever you do, please bear in mind that moist air (warm air can carry more moisture than cool) will create condensation on any cooler surface which will eventually affect your stove.
 This means that some preventative action is always best.

-For products that are entirely cast iron, you may need to check the fire cement sealant used to seal the joins in the cast plates.
+For fully cast iron products, check the fire cement sealant that seals the joints between the cast plates.
 This is not an issue for Charnwood stove owners.

 Tip 2) Internal maintenance.

 Clear out the last of the ash and check your riddle mechanism (if you have one) to ensure it is functioning well.
 Copper grease can assist with ‘sticky’ catches and door hinges.
 Check your ‘Vermiculite’ firebricks for cracks.
-Small ‘hairline’ cracks may be fixed using a high-heat glue.
+Small hairline cracks can be repaired with high-heat glue.
 Larger cracks may require a replacement.

 A simple ‘squirt’ of WD40 or Q20 inside the firebox will also aid in reducing the damage caused by condensation inside the stove.